Morgul/passport-persona/README.md

 ----

-This is a fork of [Passport](https://github.com/jaredhanson/passport).
+This is a fork of the [Passport Persona Strategy](https://github.com/jaredhanson/passport-persona).
 I made it because of lack of maintenence in the original project.
 Feel free to submit pull requests, etc and I will publish them.

 ----